-The phylum showing the highest percentage of prey items reads wais Arthropoda (71.845.57% of the OTUsreads, compared to 42.14% of reads for fish).
-These were mainly represented by the talitrids (landhoppers or sandhoppers) (order Amphipoda.
+The phylum showing the highest percentage of prey reads was Arthropoda (45.57% of the reads, compared to 42.14% of reads for fish).
+These were mainly represented by talitrids (landhoppers or sandhoppers) (order Amphipoda).
 These animals can range from 1 mm to 34 cm in size.
 However, most species are microscopical benthic zooplankton and are known to be common prey of many cephalopods (Villanueva et al., 2017) and fish, including Hoki (Connell et al., 2010; Livingston and Rutherford, 1988) and Hake (Dunn et al., 2010).
 Therefore, Amphipods detected in this study could potentially be secondary prey.
-However, several seabirds such as penguins feed regularly on amphipods (Jarman et al., 2013; Knox, 2006), and large amphipods could potentially represent a fundamental food source for Antarctic seabirds (Centro de Investigacion Dinamica de Ecosistemas Marinos de Altas Latitudes, 2017), where they play a similar role as the krill (Euphausiacea) in the water column.
+However, it is known that several Procellariiformes feed within coastal areas, which is the environment where amphipods are more present and reachable for seabirds (Thomas et al., 2006; Warham, 1996).
+Moreover, several seabirds such as penguins feed regularly on amphipods (Jarman et al., 2013; Knox, 2006), and large amphipods could potentially represent a fundamental food source for Antarctic seabirds (Centro de Investigacion Dinamica de Ecosistemas Marinos de Altas Latitudes, 2017), where they play a similar role as the krill (Euphausiacea) in the water column.
 Moreover, amphipods are found in the stomachs of other Procellariiformes, such as the Providence petrel (Pterodroma solandri) (Bester et al., 2011; Lock et al., 1992), the Blue petrel (Halobaena caerulea) (Croxall, 1987) and the Wilson’s storm petrel (Oceanites oceanicus).
 These birds are known to feed on amphipods when krill is not available (Quillfeldt et al., 2019, 2005, 2001, 2000).
 Imber (1976) found no planktonic crustacean in the stomach of P. westlandica and Freeman (1998) only detected small percentage of taxa belonging to three different families: Euphausiidae or krill (Nyctiphanes australis and Thysanoessa gregaria), Caridea or caridean shrimps (Notostomus auriculatus and an unidentified species) and Cymothoidae (unidentified species).
-Although it remains unclear whether Amphipods are primary prey, secondary prey (Sheppard et al., 2005) or both, we can confirm that these taxa play a major role in the flow of energy through the food web.
+Another possible explanation is that, as the geographic distribution of amphipods (among other taxa) has changed due to the climate change and now, a hotspot of amphipods can be found in the south of New Zealand.
+This potential increase of abundance of this taxa could have made them more available for the petrel (Barnes et al., 2009).
+Although it still remains unclear whether Amphipods are primary prey, secondary prey (Sheppard et al., 2005) or both, we can confirm that these taxa play a major role in the flow of energy through the food web.